Motorway works allegedly causing thousands of dollars in damage to homes: residents

 NZTA said it had received complaints from homeowners in Conifer Grove, Manurewa East, Pahurehure, Karaka and Totara Heights.

-Lawyer Adina Thorn called on the Prime Minister to intervene in the stoush because homeowners had so far unsuccessfully been caught in a David-and-Goliath battle with NZTA and its contractor and lived through two years of hell.
+Thorn called on Prime Minister Jacinda Ardern to intervene in the stoush because homeowners had so far unsuccessfully been caught in a David-and-Goliath battle with NZTA and its contractor and lived through two years of hell.

 A list complied by her firm showed 15 homeowners had reported cracks in internal and external walls, as well as some with sunken floors and damaged windows, concrete, tiles and pipes.